wnyc/django-crowdsourcing/docs/producers/options.rst

 **Description**

-The description appears after the title.
+The description appears after the title on detail pages.

 **Thanks**